 Viridian Solar seems determined to make PV standard on new builds, forming partnerships with Bellway, Persimmon and others.
 At Spirit, we’ve worked with developers including Acorn, Berkeley Group and Taylor Wimpey.

 We have come across one instance of a major UK housebuilder that included a covenant on properties in a new build estate banning the installation of solar panels for five years after purchase.
-Presumably this was to preserve the uniform look of the estate for marketing purposes, but was understandably frustrating for our client who wanted to pursue solar for environmental reasons.
+Presumably this was to preserve the uniform look of the estate for marketing purposes, but was understandably frustrating for our client who wanted to pursue a solar installation.

 It remains to be seen whether such solar bans are standard practice for this housebuilder (we wrote to them for clarification but received nothing back) or, indeed, on other new builds.
 But it’s something to be aware of and to check before purchase.